Morebec/OrkestraMono/README.md

 #### Framework Integrations
 Here are additional components for easier integration with specific frameworks:
 - **[SymfonyBundle](https://github.com/Morebec/orkestra-symfony-bundle)**: Integrates various Orkestra Components with Symfony, while also providing a Module system in order to structure projects in a Bounded Context oriented approach.

 ## Monorepo
 The current repository is maintained as a Monorepo, all issues and pull requests for any of the components should be done in this repository.
 Internally whenever a new release is made it is propagated to the standalone repositories of the different components.

-For more information see `docs/RepositoryMaintenance.md`.

 ## Getting Started
 To get started, please read the following [page]() from the documentation.